Dover District: History

 The new district was named Dover after its largest town.

+Under current local government reorganisation plans, all district councils in Kent, as well as the county council, will be abolished in 2028, with the district becoming part of a new East Kent unitary authority.

 Governance

 Dover District Council provides district-level services.
 County-level services are provided by Kent County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 Political control

 Following the 2023 election, the council was under Labour majority control.
 They subsequently lost their majority following changes of allegiance in January 2025, leaving the council under no overall control.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: